Lrodriguez310/LuisBookStore2/LuisBookStore2/README.txt

 2022 11 7 1723

 added new class to luisbookstore.models called category.cs then populated it with a key and a getter and setter.

+2022 11 7 1727

+updated application Db context.cs

+2022 11 7 1729

+package manager console
+add-migration AddCategoryToDb
+added category section to database

+2022 11 7 1748

+was having trouble with the Irepository.cs but found a way to fix it.
+At first I had Expressions in the plural and then I made it singular.